ICI3D/DAIDD/schedule/shadow.md

 - 16:30-16:50 Summary and questions: Intuitive aspects of dynamics and introduction to model worlds ((are))
 	* {: .shadow} Summary should be about individual session 1 videos
 - 16:50-17:00 [Overview of research plan development and structure](https://www.dropbox.com/s/5lojjt5yqjsw668/DAIDD2022guide.pdf?dl=1) ((thumbi)) _(10 mins?) - [Overview of research plan development and structure](planOverview)_{: .shadow}
-- 17:00-18:30 Tutorial: Dynamical Fever - computer exercise and discussion ((li) and all faculty)
+- 17:00-18:30 Tutorial: Dynamical Fever - computer exercise and discussion ((bolton) and all faculty)
 	* {: .shadow} Leader needs to control time in both directions; groups should know what should be discussed in each portion
 	* {: .shadow} Let's make sure to discuss the first set of questions before getting into the second set of simulations
 	- To get started, run the following command at the R Studio command line (after installing the ICI3D package):